debops/debops/docs/ansible/roles/ldap/ldap-access.rst

 find the LDAP entry of a person or a service account in the LDAP directory using their username (in the ``uid`` attribute) or the provided e-mail address (in the ``mail`` attribute).
-After finding the correct Distinguished Name, applications need to privde the plaintext password over the TLS connection to the LDAP directory which will then verify it and confirm the validity.
+After finding the correct Distinguished Name, applications need to provide the plaintext password over the TLS connection to the LDAP directory which will then verify it and confirm the validity.
 Successful bind operations should grant access to the application.